top of page

 PROBLEM:

-In 2018, approximately 58% of the Malawian population did not use basic sanitation and 32% of the population did not have access to safe water sources.
+In 2018, approximately 58% of the Malawian population did not use basic sanitation practices and 32% of the population did not have access to safe water sources.
 In a country where 26% of the population is school-aged children, it was important to make water available for sanitation and hygiene.

 ACTION:

-Since its start in 2019, the Green Schools Network has now built 13 rainwater harvesting tanks able to store 30,000 litres of clean water each.
-The more than 12,000 students in GSN member schools now have access to safe water, handwashing stations and water to sustain their school gardens - where the students grow produce for consumption by the children and their communities.
+Since its start in 2018, the Green Schools Network has now built 13 rainwater harvesting tanks able to store 30,000 litres of clean water each.
+The more than 15,600 students in GSN member schools now have access to safe water, handwashing stations and water to sustain their school gardens - where the students grow produce for consumption by the children and their communities.

 MORE TO COME: